-[47] The Board confirms the Respondent has followed legislative requirements that mandate stratification of properties when assessing market value.
-The Board found the fourteen cap rate comparables provided by the Respondent similar to the subject property and indicated an average cap rate of 6.3% for the group.

-[48] The Board put little weight on the comparables used by the Complainant for the analysis of the cap rate.
+- [53] The Board confirms the Respondent has followed legislative requirements that mandate stratification of properties when assessing market value.
+The Board found the fourteen cap rate comparables provided by the Respondent similar to the subject property and indicated an average cap rate of 6.3% for the group. - [54] The Board put little weight on the comparables used by the Complainant for the analysis of the cap rate.
 The Liberty Centre was located in a different municipality, and the Board understood there were comparable properties within the City of Red Deer.
 Piper Crossing was a smaller retail development with dissimilar characteristics to the subject property.
-And lastly, the former Telebyte Building was an older warehouse structure very different compared to a new grocery facility.

-- [49] The three cap rate comparables presented by the Complainant also used unsubstantiated NOI's, and adjusted lease information which could not be confirmed by the Board. - [50] The Board confirms the application of a 6.5% cap rate in the assessment calculation.
+And lastly, the former Telebyte Building was an older warehouse structure, a different building type and size compared to the subject property. - [55] The three cap rate comparables presented by the Complainant also used unsubstantiated NOI's, and adjusted lease information which could not be confirmed by the Board. - [56] The Board confirms the application of a 6.75% cap rate in the assessment calculation.